MianSaadTahir/Video-Nexus/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check out the [issues page](https://github.com/miansaadtahir/videonexus/issues) for more information.

+## License
+Distributed under the MIT License.
+See `LICENSE` for more details.